Birkenstock Fitting Guide

 The last step to getting your Birkenstocks to fit properly is to “break them in”.
 Most important before breaking in your brand new Birkenstocks is to ensure the footbed length is correct.
 No amount of wear will increase the overall length and you would be best to return them (before wearing outdoors) for an exchange or a refund before fully committing to wearing them in.

 The straps will stretch a little with wear, though Birko Flor styles will only stretch a little.
-We recommend the leather styles for a truly personalised fit and superior comfort and breathability.
+We recommend the leather styles for a truly personalised fit, superior comfort and breathability.
 These are usually a little more expensive but worth the extra money for the added comfort and personalisation.

 What is Birko-flor?